pkulchenko/ZeroBraneStudio/doc-faq.md

 `$HOME/Library/Preferences/ZeroBraneStudio Preferences` on Mac OSX, and in `$HOME/.ZeroBraneStudio` on Linux.
 You can see the location of the HOME directory if you type `wx.wxGetHomeDir()` into the Local console.

+## How do I show Corona SDK Console window on Windows?

+You may add the following line to [system or user configuration](doc-configuration.html): `unhidewindow.ConsoleWindowClass = 0`.